 Explores race, ethnicity, gender, sexual orientation, socioeconomic class and ability as characteristics of diversity.
 Counseling skills will be refined to reflect understanding of impact of diversity.
 Prerequisite(s): COUN 5610.
+An additional fee is associated with this course.
 This is a professional education course.